Third grade

-Third grade (also 3rd Grade or Grade 3) is the third year of formal or compulsory education.
-It is the third year of primary school.
+Third grade (also 3rd grade or Grade 3) is the third year of primary school of formal or compulsory education.
 Children in third grade are usually 8–9 years old.

 Australia

 In Australia, this level of class is called Year 3.
 Children generally start this level between the ages of eight and nine.

 Brazil

 In Brazil, third grade is the terceiro ano do Ensino Fundamental I, in this case, children begin their first year of elementary school at age 6 or 7 depending on their birthdate.
 Therefore, the 3rd year of elementary school is typically for students of 8 (96 months)–9 years (108 months) of age.
 All children students must be 8 years old before the cut-off date.

 Britain

 In England, the year of school that is the same age as 3rd Grade is Year 4, which is the fourth year of compulsory education.
-Most children start one year earlier however, in the Reception class.
+Most children start one year earlier, however, in the Reception class.
 Welsh pupils are in their fourth full year of compulsory education.

 In Northern Ireland and Scottish pupils are in "Primary 4", their fourth year of compulsory education.